hebronh/hebronh/README.md

 - 🛠 Architected a platform using React Native, Python-based backend, and integrated Unreal Engine for immersive interactive elements or 3D visualization.

 ### [Independent Research](https://doi.org/10.47611/jsr.v12i4.2281)
 - 🧠 Led a group of high school students on research exploring the neural mechanisms of empathy.
-Our research, over-seen by Dr. Mulugeta of Columbia University, was then published in the Journal of Student Research [Publication Here](https://doi.org/10.47611/jsr.v12i4.2281)
+Our research, over-seen by Dr. Mulugeta of Columbia University, was then published in the Journal of Student Research.
+[Publication Here](https://doi.org/10.47611/jsr.v12i4.2281)

 ### [Research at NYC Metropilitan](https://www.sciencedirect.com/science/article/abs/pii/S0735675723003297)
 - 💀 Contributed to research analyzing manual hand drill versus an electric dual-motor drill using 3-D printed models.
 [Publication Here](https://www.sciencedirect.com/science/article/abs/pii/S0735675723003297)